2ndSightLab/ai-tracker/fixed.md

 🟢 Split KMS Key and Policy deployment so can deploy separately

+🟢 New xml-parser function to remove by node path

 ## 8/25/2026

 🟢 Possible race condition or something causing an issue trying to deploy roles. > No. 100th time.
 Set selected id.
 Switch Role.
 Never Assume it makes an... well you know.